Child Custody Attorney in Dayton, OH

 Custody can be arranged in a few different ways.
 Commonly, these are referred to as sole custody, joint custody, or non-parent custody.
 Ohio law does not directly refer to the custody types this way; however, we will use both the statutory and common usage.

-Sole Custody (Residential Parent)
+What is Sole Custody (Residential Parent)

 The court may decide that it is in the child's best interests to grant parental rights and responsibilities primarily to one parent.
 Generally, this is called sole custody.
 Ohio law provides that when one parent is the primary legal decision-maker, they are the “residential parent and legal custodian of the child.”